How to organize events - European Unity League

 Abstract

-The European Unity League is a Magic: the Gathering tournament series culminating in the European Magic Cup with €20k prizes.
+The European Unity League is an independent Magic: the Gathering tournament series culminating in the European Magic Cup with €20k prizes.

 Eligible events